Martin Carter KC

 In 2019, Martin appeared at a non-statutory inquiry for a land promoter objecting to the proposed registration of land at Brabourne Lees, Kent, as a village green.
 The Inspector’s recommendation not to register the land was accepted by the Commons Registration Authority.

-Significant Reported Cases
+Significant Reported Cases on Village Greens

 Paddico (267) Limited v Kirklees Metropolitan Council [2014] AC 1072; [2014] 2 WLR 300; [2014] 1 P&CR 24; [2014] JPL 745.
+[Supreme Court]

-Notable Environment cases
+Notable Planning and Environment cases

 R (Thompson) v Conwy CBC and another [2019] EWHC 746 (Admin) [interpretation of Development Plan policy]